 Treatment for NSCLC typically involves assessment of eligibility for surgery followed by choice of surgery, chemotherapy (including targeted therapy and immunotherapy), radiation therapy, or a combination of modalities as appropriate, depending on tumor type and stage.

 For stage I and II disease, the standard approach is surgical resection with either lobectomy or pneumonectomy combined with mediastinal lymph node sampling or complete lymph node dissection.
 Lesser resections, including segmentectomy and wedge resection, are considered for patients with poor pulmonary reserve.
 Surgery is curative in about 55 to 70% of patients with stage I and in 35 to 55% of patients with stage II disease.
 Outcomes appear better when surgical resection is done by a thoracic oncologic surgeon with expertise in lung cancer ( 1, 2 Treatment references Lung carcinoma is the leading cause of cancer-related death worldwide.
 About 85% of cases are related to cigarette smoking.
 Symptoms can include cough, chest discomfort or pain, weight loss... read more ).
 Patients with early-stage disease who are high-risk surgical candidates may instead have local, non-surgical treatment, such as radiation therapy (stereotactic or conventional) or radiofrequency ablation.

 Preoperative pulmonary function is assessed.
 Surgery is done only if NSCLC patients will have adequate pulmonary reserve once a lobe or lung is resected.
-Patients with preoperative forced expiratory volume in 1 sec (FEV1) > 2 L generally tolerate pneumonectomy.
-Patients with FEV1< 2 L should have a quantitative xenon radionuclide perfusion scan to determine the proportion of function they can expect to lose as a result of resection.
+Patients with preoperative forced expiratory volume in 1 second (FEV1) > 2 L generally tolerate pneumonectomy.
+Patients with FEV1 < 2 L should have a quantitative xenon radionuclide perfusion scan to determine the proportion of function they can expect to lose as a result of resection.
 Postoperative FEV1 can be predicted by multiplying percent perfusion of the nonresected lung by the preoperative FEV1.
 A predicted FEV1 > 800 mL or > 40% of the predicted normal FEV1 suggests adequate postoperative lung function, although studies of lung volume reduction surgery in patients with COPD (chronic obstructive pulmonary disease) suggest that patients with FEV1 < 800 mL can tolerate resection if the cancer is located in poorly functional, bullous (generally apical) lung regions.
-Patients undergoing resection at hospitals that do more resections have fewer complications and are more likely to survive than those who undergo surgery at hospitals that do fewer lung cancer procedures.